LucasHoffSchmidt/Pandas_Customer_Call_List_Data_Cleaning/README.md

-# Python Pandas Data Cleaning
+# Python Pandas Customer Call List Data Cleaning
 In this project we clean an excel file using the python library of pandas.

 ## Tools and technologies